Official UK Government Partner

 • Strong policies and procedures are clearly put in place where it is clear to all involved what is considered appropriate.

-Study Mind recognise the considerable breadth of issues classified within online safety, which have been categorised into the following four areas:
+5d.
+As outlined in KCSIE 2024, Study Mind recognise the considerable breadth of issues classified within online safety, which have been categorised into the following four areas:

 • content: being exposed to illegal, inappropriate or harmful content, for example: pornography, fake news, racism, misogyny, self-harm, suicide, anti-Semitism, radicalisation and extremism